Short Bio

 - [03/2025] Our paper titled "Characterising Bugs in Jupyter Platform" has been accepted by EASE'25

-- [03/2025] Dr. Tang was invited to join the Program Committee of APSEC 2025.
-Please consider submitting your paper!
+- [03/2025] Dr. Tang joined the Program Committee of APSEC 2025.

 - [02/2025] Our paper titled "Artemis: Toward Accurate Detection of Server-Side Request Forgeries through LLM-Assisted Inter-Procedural Path-Sensitive Taint Analysis" has been accepted by OOPSLA'25